WukLab/Hotpot/README.md

 ## Prerequisites
 1. More than two machines connected via InfiniBand.
-2. One of the machines (served as central dispatcher) has installed InfiniBand OFED user-level library.
+2. One of the machines (served as central dispatcher) has installed InfiniBand OFED package.
 The rest of the machines serve as Hotpot nodes and need to install hotpot-kernel (see below).
+3. Note on OFED: The network layer of Hotpot is an early version of [LITE](https://github.com/wuklab/LITE), which is not compatible with OFED kernel modules.
+That means, the nodes that are going to run Hotpot clients should not have OFED kernel modules installed.
+For the cental dispatcher node, you can install both user-level and kernel-level OFED packages.
+If you want to know more about OFED, please refer to this [document](https://github.com/lastweek/LITE/blob/master/README.md).

 ## S1: Compile central dispatcher (CD) server
 Hotpot's CD source code is located in `hotpot/server/`, which runs on user space.
 Assume this machine has installed all IB user libraries, you can go to this directory and simply do `make`.
 After that, you will have a `hotpot-server`, which is our CD server.
 Also, get the IP address of this CD server, which will be used by all other hotpot nodes to establish connection.